wizdaif/wizdaif/README.md

 I'm Jayden, a full-stack developer.
 I mainly work on projects related to Roblox, but from time to time I'll work on something new.

 I'm currently working on:
-- [5050.gg](https://5050.gg) a crypto-based PvP gaming platform which utiling provably fair algorithims for transparent and verifiable game outcomes.
+- [5050.gg](https://5050.gg) a crypto-based PvP gaming platform which utilizes provably fair algorithims for transparent and verifiable game outcomes.
 - [dash ecommerce](https://github.com/wizdaif/dash) a free digital product management & storefront for Roblox developers to sell assets.
 - [obl/oblivion (inactive)](https://obl.lol/robux) a storefront that interfaces with private Robux panels for players to buy Robux at cheaper rates.